Executive Action: JFK Witness Deaths and the London Times Actuary

 These tables and graphs prove a conspiracy beyond any doubt: http://richardcharnin.wordpress.com/2013/10/14/jfk-witness-deaths-graphical-proof-of-a-conspiracy/

 Famed prosecutor Vincent Bugliosi tried to refute the actuary in his book Reclaiming History: The Assassination of President John F. Kennedy.
 He cited Robert M. Musen, vice president and senior actuary at Metropolitan Life Insurance Company.
-Musen calculated the odds of 15 people out of 2,479 in the Warren Commission Index dying within a three-year period, assuming a median age of 40, to be 98.16 percent or one out of 1.2.
+Musen calculated the odds of 15 people out of 2,479 in the Warren Commission Index dying within a three-year period, assuming a median age of 40, to be 98.16%.

 But there are two major problems with Musen’s calculation.